 Before we understand what are the points which impact yearly appraisals and tips to make them correct. let us first go through the different phases of yearly appraisals.

-An efficient yearly appraisal process comprises the following three phases.
+An efficient year-end review comprises the following three phases.

 Phase 1 of yearly appraisals